Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Reduction to term

-\textbf{Step 3:} After the above two steps we have a new model with functions as $t \phi^n$ where $t$ is a very small real number.
-To reduce such functions to $\phi^4$ terms, we should use a well-known relation for operators where for two operators $A$ and $B$ the following Identity holds:
+\textbf{Step 3:} After the above steps we have a new model with functions as $t \phi^n$ where $t$ is a very small real number.
+To reduce such functions to $\phi^4$ terms, we start from a relation for operators and then we will give a transformation to convert such a relation to an integral relation on the classical fields.
+To this end, we use a well-known relation for operators where for two operators $A$ and $B$ the following Identity holds:

 where $t$ is a real number and $[A,B]$ is the commutation of operators $A$ and $B$.
-If $t$ is smaller enough than 1 we can ignore from terms with order of upper than $t^2$ which are denoted by $O(t^2)$.\\
+If $t$ is smaller enough than 1 we can ignore from terms with order of upper than $t^2$ which are denoted by $O(t^2)$.

 Suppose that $A=iP$ and $B=\frac{Q^4}{4}$ where $P$ and $Q$ are momentum and position operators respectively and $i=\sqrt{-1}$.
 By the fact that $[iP,\frac{Q^4}{4}]=Q^3$ and the Identity (\ref{b2}) we will have: